eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/load-factors.md

 ## Example

-The supplier produces two toys coloured red and chrome on its line for the customer.
+The supplier produces two toys colored red and chrome on its line for the customer.
-Both materials pass through the same station within the colouring process.
+Both materials pass through the same station within the coloring process.

 Red toy needs 1 cycle at this station.
 Chrome toy needs 2 cycles because it needs to be painted twice.
 The supplier can effectively produce 250 cycles per week at this station.